MetaMask/core/merged-packages/json-rpc-engine/README.md

 })
 ```

-RpcEngine middleware has direct access to the request and response objects.
+Middleware have direct access to the request and response objects.
-It can let processing continue down the stack with `next()` or complete the request with `end()`.
+They can let processing continue down the stack with `next()`, or complete the request with `end()`.

 ```js
 engine.push(function(req, res, next, end){